If you want to send me a Technics board for repair from outside the UK

 See CONTACT page for instructions – then I can email you my address.

-Sending Technics pcbs (printed circuit boards) to me for repair
+Sending Technics pcbs (printed circuit boards) to me for repair.

-More info on Technics page
+More info on Technics page and on High Value Goods page.

 Opening the instrument & removing circuit boards